 Tourist hotspots to roadside zoos – investigating the many faces of dolphin captivity in Latin America and the Caribbean

 Robotic dolphins – an alternative for the captive dolphin industry?

 Conservation groups call on the travel industry to help build a better post pandemic future for captive whales and dolphins

 Ending the demand: we've achieved a lot together

 Virgin Holidays agreed to stop selling holidays to marine parks that take whales or dolphin from the wild.

 British Airways ended its support for SeaWorld and other attractions featuring captive whales and dolphins.

-Thomas Cook has dropped 'attractions' that don’t meet minimum welfare standards.
+Before it folded, Thomas Cook dropped 'attractions' that didn’t meet minimum welfare standards.